open-hands/Garden-Irrigation-System/README.md

 2. `pio run -t upload` -- make sure serial monitor is closed otherwise, this will fail.

 # Run App on Boot
+*This service will also automatically relaunch the app if it crashes.*
 1. Put `irrigation.service` into `/etc/systemd/system/`
 2. Apply the changes by running
     ```
     sudo systemctl daemon-reload
     sudo systemctl enable irrigation.service
     ```
-3. Run `sudo reboot` to test if app auto launches on boot
+3. Run `sudo reboot` or `sudo systemctl restart irrigation.service` to test if app auto launches on boot
+4. To see tail end of service logs, run `journalctl -u irrigation.service -e`